Our Alcoholism & Genetics Study

-Building off of work done last year, a team of researchers led by scientists at the University of California, San Diego School of Medicine has identified new genetic variants associated with alcohol dependence in what is the largest genetic study of alcoholism ever done.
+Building off of work done in 2017, a team of researchers led by scientists at the University of California, San Diego School of Medicine has identified new genetic variants associated with alcohol dependence in what is the largest genetic study of alcoholism ever done.

-The study, published in the American Journal of Psychiatry, found more than a dozen genetic variants associated with alcohol abuse or “alcohol use disorder.”
-The researchers also found an overlapping association between alcohol abuse and psychiatric conditions such as depression, attention-deficit disorder, and schizophrenia.
+Researchers in this study found an overlapping association between alcohol abuse and psychiatric conditions such as depression, attention-deficit disorder, and schizophrenia.
 There was also overlap with other substance abuse issues including smoking, cannabis use and “increased consumption of multiple drug types.”

 “We have shown that genetic risk for problematic alcohol drinking overlaps with psychopathology, including increased genetic risk for major depression, schizophrenia, and attention-deficit/hyperactivity disorder,” said co-author of the study Sandra Sanchez Roige, Ph.D., at, of UC San Diego School of Medicine’s Department of Psychiatry.